 - Eliminate the obligation of grant recipients to set aside funding for the next cycle when the full scope of work in the current

 cycle is not accomplished.

-We propose to repeal Chapter 173-313 WAC, but preserve that program by incorporating essential language in revisions to Chapter 173-312 WAC.
+We repealed Chapter 173-313 WAC, but preserved that program by incorporating essential language in revisions to Chapter 173-312 WAC.